Prologue

 “Your grace, I am Eric, leader of

-this group,” said one of the thoughts stepping forward and removing his hat,
+this group,” said one of the Thoughts stepping forward, removing his hat, and

-dream of meeting one of the Eight Queens in our travels.”
+not dream of meeting one of the Eight Queens in our travels.”

 Bingo, Lust thought to herself, the